hdzierz/Report_BAF/untitled.md

 - As mentioned above, we were in touch with RedHat to discuss the feasibility of OpenStack for our environment.
 We have also touched on the topic of containers with them but we subjected follow-up discussions to the upgrade of our powerPlant cluster.
 - At the LCA 2016 conference, we touched base with Bruno Lago from Catalyst IT.
 He mentioned the existence of a proposal to create a nation-wide pan-institution research network based on OpenStack.
 While the details of his proposal are confidential, it was implied that it hadn't gain enough traction nor consideration.

-- During our travel to UNCC North cCarolina we met and presented with:
- -IGV
- - Bioinfomratics Kaneapolis
- - Marian Lila
- - Shannon Schlueter
- - ...
-*   Liaised with other interested teams (e.g., [Achieving Collaborative Data Management](https://github.com/PlantandFoodResearch/CollaborativeDataManagement) and [biometrics](https://iplant.plantandfood.co.nz/biometrics)) and individuals
+*   We liaised with other interested teams (e.g., [Achieving Collaborative Data Management](https://github.com/PlantandFoodResearch/CollaborativeDataManagement) and [biometrics](https://iplant.plantandfood.co.nz/biometrics)) and individuals
 * Socialised the ideas informally and via tools such as [iPlant news](https://iplant.plantandfood.co.nz/bg/Pages/BestpracticesExceldatafiles.aspx)
 - [Presentatation Science Forum](http://bit.ly/1T3ZjEb)
 - [Presentation SISSG](https://www.swipe.to/8227ct)
 - [Presentation Food Innovation](https://www.swipe.to/7988c)
-- Meeting about Ways of Working Auckland
+- We participated in a Ways of Working meeting follwing an invitation by John McMasters in Auckland.
+- We also participated in a workshop for generating a vision for powerPlant by invitation of teh CIO.
-- Presentation at eResearch and lioaise with hmhmhm from Niwa, Nauman Maqbook from AgResearch, and Tatiana Lomasko form Scion.
-This provided a good echange of ideas around data management and resukted in a collaboration for an MBIE bid around nanao satellite data aquisition.
+- During the eResearch conference we had meetings with hmhmhm from Niwa, Nauman Maqbook from AgResearch, Nicole Ferguson from REANNZ, and Tatiana Lomasko form Scion.
+This provided a good exchange of ideas around data management as well as infrastructure provision and resulted in a collaboration for an MBIE bid around nano satellite data aquisition.
 - Presenttaion on Roadshow June 2016 (6x) to socialise our ideas.
 - Connections with UNCC bioinformatics and information technology staff were made during the research exchange last August 2015.
 This provided us with further expertise in the implementation of iRODS, and philosophies of data/metadata management.
 - Vladimir Mencl (NeSI) was contracted to install the iRODS proof of concept instance, he remains a point of contact for technical expertise in this area.
 - Ben Warren connected with Steve Worth and the Metalnx development team during the BioIT World 2016 conference in Boston (April 2016).
 I provided feedback to them directly regarding Metalnx features and development.
 This solidified our relationship, improving PFR's standing as an important customer for the delivery of the Metalnx software, and also as a resource for testing/development for Metalnx in future.
-- I have communicated with Shannon Schlueter (UNCC bioinformatics) regarding implementation of the production iRODS instance, he offers expertise and further contacts with the iRODS development team.
+- Ben Warren has communicated with Shannon Schlueter (UNCC bioinformatics) regarding implementation of the production iRODS instance, he offers expertise and further contacts with the iRODS development team.
+- We also had a phone conference in January 2016 with Shannon Schlueter's group to discuss their infrastruture and service provision setup.

 # Next steps What are the next steps required to maximise impact?